chaymankala/DataPup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-⭐ **If you find Data-Pup useful, please consider giving it a star on GitHub!** ⭐

 Data-Pup is an open-source database client designed to make database management intuitive and enjoyable.
 With AI-powered query assistance and a beautiful, accessible interface, it's the database tool that developers actually want to use.

 ## 📸 Screenshots